gus-hub-tech/data-lake/README.md

 1. Automate data ingestion with AWS Lambda
 2. Implement a data transformation layer with AWS Glue ETL
 3. Add advanced analytics and visualizations (AWS QuickSight)

+##
+I'm ready to analyze data at scale!
+I can run the setup script and start querying in minutes!